 Turn off notifications

-Step 4: In “System,” click “Notifications & Actions.”
+Step 2: Click “Notifications & Actions” from the left-hand menu.
 This will take you to a screen providing access to all of the settings related to notifications and the Action Center.

-Step 5: Look for the Notifications subhead, where you will see a number of toggles for various types of notifications.
+Step 4: Look for the “Notifications” subheading, where you will see a number of toggles for various types of notifications.
 The following is a list of the settings you can toggle on this screen:

-Turn them off as you need!
-For full peace of mind, just make sure they are all toggled off.
-Again, you’ll need to install the particular app you want to view notifications for if it’s not already built into your system, and receive a notification first before an app will show up in the list.
+Turn them off as you need.
+If you don’t want any, just make sure they are all toggled off.
+You’ll need to install the particular app you want to view notifications for if it’s not already built into your system, and you can receive a notification first before an app will show up in the list.

 Bonus tip: How to dismiss notifications